Association of American Medical Colleges. AAMC represents MD-granting medical schools located in the U.S.

 American Osteopathic Association.
-The AOA supports training programs dedicated to teaching the principles of osteopathic medicine and is the accreditation authority for osteopathic postdoctoral training programs until June 30, 2020.
+The AOA supports training programs dedicated to teaching the principles of osteopathic medicine.
 The AOA Commission on Osteopathic College Accreditation is given authority by the U.S. Department of Education to accredit DO-granting colleges of medicine.

 American Association of Colleges of Osteopathic Medicine.
 AACOM represents DO-granting medical schools located in the U.S.

 The terminology displayed in the NRMP Registration, Ranking, and Results (R3) system to identify an applicant’s status for any Match:

 - Initial: The applicant has started the registration process.

 - Active: The applicant has completed the registration process.

 - Ranking: The applicant has started entering a rank order list but has not certified it for use in a Match.

 - Certified: The applicant has finalized a rank order list and it is ready to be used when the matching algorithm is processed.

 - Withdrawn: The applicant has been withdrawn from the Match.
 U.S. medical school seniors cannot withdraw themselves from the Match.
 The NRMP can withdraw applicants from a Match for non-payment or other reasons.